HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ![](assets/visual-idc/image50.png)

 -   After the preparation for removing the IDC is completed, confirm again whether to remove the master center.
-Click \"yes\" to.
-Click \"no\" to cancel the task of removing the IDC.
-The page will disappear in 3 seconds and prompt \"cancel the task of removing the IDC\".
+Click "yes" to.
+Click "no" to cancel the task of removing the IDC.
+The page will disappear in 3 seconds and prompt "cancel the task of removing the IDC".

--   If you click \"yes\", removal of the IDC will be officially started and the loading status will be displayed on the page; if you click \"no\", the task will be cancelled, with a 3-second prompt \" task cancelled\".
+-   If you click "yes", removal of the IDC will be officially started and the loading status will be displayed on the page; if you click "no", the task will be cancelled, with a 3-second prompt " task cancelled".

 ![](assets/visual-idc/image51.png)